 Island Cooperative Preschool has classes for children ages 1-5 and parent education for the parents through Olympic College.
 Our mission is to nurture, inspire, and involve children and parents in the exploration of learning.
 We seek to grow children and families by building a community of learners.
 We focus on the natural world and sustainability and creating a community who cares for the world around us.

 Island Theatre provides high quality theater in intimate settings for adults who like to think.
 Every other month we perform “scripts in hand” productions at the Bainbridge Public Library.
-The months in between, we host potluck play readings in private homes.
+The months in between, we host a potluck dinner and play reading in private homes.
 You’re welcome to just listen or to read a part.
 We also host our annual Ten Minute Play Festival, showcasing original plays by professional and aspiring Kitsap County playwrights, and featuring local actors and directors.
 Run entirely by volunteers, Island Theatre is supported by your individual donations, Bainbridge Community Foundation, COBI Cultural Funding, and One Call For All.
 Most productions are free to the community with donations gratefully accepted.
 Since its inception in 1994, Island Theatre has presented close to 200 plays at the library and on other community stages.

 IslandWood was founded in 2000 as an environmental learning center created to improve access to meaningful, nature-based learning experiences for our region’s children.
 In the nearly two decades since, we have expanded the ways our work is advancing innovative and inclusive education that fosters greater environmental health, a sustainable future, and social and ecological wellbeing for all.
 Our place-based, experiential learning programs offered on our 250-acre campus on Bainbridge Island, in Seattle neighborhoods, and at the King County Brightwater Center serve more than 12,000 students every year.
 We have deepened our impact by co-developing science curriculum for Seattle Public Schools, providing teacher training in Next Generation Science Standards, offering an innovative Master’s level graduate program in education, and through policy engagement and authentic community partnerships.
 We are also a resource and gathering space for community-building and education, providing summer day camps and free and low cost community programs.